parsiya/parsiya.net/content/post/2018-01-29-virtualbox-sav-file-format.markdown

 000000a0  64 36 34 00 00 00 00 00 00 00 00                 |d64........|
 ```

-"The first byte in the record header indicates the type and flags."
+> The first byte in the record header indicates the type and flags.

 We have `0x92` or `1001 0010`:

 - bits 0..3 - Record type `0010`: type = Raw data record.
 - bit 4: `1` if important and `0` if it can be skipped.
 This is an important data unit.
 - bits 5, 6: Must be `0`.
 - bit 7: Always `1`.

-"Record header byte 2 (optionally thru 7) is the size of the following data encoded in UTF-8 style."
+> Record header byte 2 (optionally thru 7) is the size of the following data encoded in UTF-8 style.

 We have `0x39` or `57` decimal.
 So we will read 57 bytes.

 This part is easy.
 Read a little-endian uint32, that's field length.
 Then read that many bytes to get the field.
 This is a typical Pascal style string (as seen in ASN.1 format) which do not have null/string terminators.